jamieredding/pair-stairs/README.md

 It consists of a [Next.js frontend](frontend), a [Spring Boot backend](backend/README.md) and a database for persistence.

-Each module is shipped as a docker image and there is a [docker-compose.yml](docker-compose.yml) to bring this stack up to try it out yourself.
+Each module is shipped as a docker image, please see the [README.md](docker/README.md) for instructions on how to bring this stack up yourself.

 ## CLI